dc4eu/educational-pilot/sectorial-eaa-catalogue/formal-education/examples/JointDegree-VC-presentation.md

 ---

-## 4. EDC-W3C & EBSI Compliance Overview
+## 4. EDC-W3C & EBSI Compliance Summary

 - The holder is identified by a DID (`did:key:...`)
 - Context includes W3C, example VC and schema URI